 Together with the head of MotionComposer, coreographer and dancer Robert Wechsler I contributed at the re-new Digital Art Festival in Copenhagen October 28.- November 2.
 The festival presented a great variety of new media art forms, including interactive installations, robotic instruments, multimedia art works and music, dance and art performances.
 Our first contribution was a paper presentation, entitled "Movement-Music Relationships and Sound Design in MotionComposer, an Interactive Environment for Persons with (and without) Disabilities" (download paper proceedings here).
 Our planned interactive dance performance "Play of modes", selected as one of 17 accepted performances of 246 submissions, had to be somewhat modified due to our dancer taking ill, but fortunately the wonderful canadian dancer/coreograph Teoma Naccarato came to our aid, and danced two of her parts, with a brilliant result.
 Lastly, we did a workshop.
 There we gave an introduction to video based motion tracking and its use in the Particles environment that I am designing for MotionComposer.
 The participants had brought their own sounds that we adapted together, so that they finally could play these sounds in the Particles environment.

-Organised Sound, vol. 18, issue 2, entitled "The Maximal–Minimal Model: A framework for evaluating and comparing experience of voice in electroacoustic music".
+I have got an article published in Organised Sound, vol. 18, issue 2, entitled "The Maximal–Minimal Model: A framework for evaluating and comparing experience of voice in electroacoustic music".
 It is based on work I did in my PhD.
 If you have a subscription, you can read it here.

-EMS2013 conference taking place in Lisbon, Portugal.
+June 17-21 Electroacoustic Music Studies Network arranges the EMS2013 conference taking place in Lisbon, Portugal.
 There, I am presenting the paper together with Asbjørn Tiller from the Department of art and media studies at NTNU entitled I am sitting in that room – reverberation, resonance and expanded meanings and Lucier’s I am sitting in a room.
 Abstract can be found here.

-International Symposium and Workshop with MotionComposer as guest composer.
+I am back after an intense week in Weimar at the second International Symposium and Workshop with MotionComposer as guest composer.
 As earlier it was a week packed with intense work and good experiences.
 The first big challenge was getting all environments to work with the new tracking software developed by Paolo Coletta and Simone Ghisio at InfoMus.
 They made huge improvements and we were thrilled to see glimpses of what the additional 3d sensor (this time using Kinect) can imply for the tracking.
 I was also thrilled to meet and get to know the work of other composers, Giacomo Lepri (also InfoMus), Pablo Palacio (Spain) and Marcello Lusanna (Italy/Berlin).
 As earlier each day included a session with disabled people from Apolda who came in and played our environments.
 This gave us valuable feedback as to what worked well and not so well in our patches.
 The workshop ended with a show at the Audiomax Halle in Weimar, where the group from Apolda performed with the environments.
 This year we also had performances from Rober Wechsler, the director of MotionComposser, a dancer, Annika Dürr, who performed solo and in a duet with Thomas Mader, playing my Particles environment.

-Organised Sound which makes extensive reference to my PhD thesis, i will start with getting the thesis project page up again.
+I have started to reconstruct this site after a major crash fall 2012.
+Hopefully it will be filled with contents again from February 2013.
+Due to a forthcoming article in Organised Sound which makes extensive reference to my PhD thesis, i will start with getting the thesis project page up again.

 Sorry for all this!